unpc2026/diaryasprogrammer/README.md

-# Template Prompt for ChatGPT
+# Template Prompts for ChatGPT

 ## Prompts to Change/Modify/Adjust the Prompt
 - Modify and adjust this prompt without losing accuracy and discipline, while maintaining the same original purpose